dhvlshah88/FindThePrize/README.md

  * **_GridViewController_** - This class represent game view.

-> Note: This solution is still partial as it doesn't conatin backtracking logic and crashes randomly.
+> Note: This solution is still partial as it doesn't contain backtracking logic and crashes randomly.
+It's still in works.